jordan2175/markdown-tools/README.md

 ## Privacy Policy ##

-This tool runs client side.
-No information is collected or shared by this tool.
+This add-on runs client side.
+No information is collected or shared by this add-on.

 ## License ##